Deploy TheHive on Kubernetes#

 The default deployment includes:

-- A two-node Cassandra cluster for data storage
+- A one-node Cassandra cluster for data storage

-- A two-node Elasticsearch cluster for search indexing
+- A one-node Elasticsearch cluster for search indexing, using Elasticsearch 9

 - A MinIO instance for S3-compatible object storage